Why should we care what happens to elephants?

 But if that seems like a vast amount of territory, consider that Elephant Reserves include areas of human use and habitation - in fact unless they lie within existing Reserve Forests or the Protected Area network, Elephant Reserves are not legally protected habitats in themselves.

 So a large chunk of the country's elephant habitat is unprotected, susceptible to encroachment or already in use by humans.
-And while elephant populations are largely concentrated in protected forests in the north-eastern states, east-central India, the Himalayan foothills in the north, and the Western and Eastern Ghats in the south, the animals require free movement between these areas to maintain genetic flow and offset seasonal variations in the availability of forage and water.
+And while elephant populations are largely concentrated in protected forests in the north-eastern states, east-central India, the Himalayan foothills in the north, and the Western and Eastern Ghats in the south, the animals require free movement between these areas to maintain genetic flow and offset seasonal variations in the availability of forage and water, according to WTI.

 That's why 'elephant corridors' are so important.
 As forest lands continue to be lost, these relatively narrow, linear patches of vegetation form vital natural habitat linkages between larger forest patches.
 They allow elephants to move between secure habitats freely, without being disturbed by humans.
 In many cases, elephant corridors are also critical for other wildlife including India's endangered National Animal, the Royal Bengal tiger (Panthera tigris).